 Bose has always had a strong presence in the high end market.
 Interestingly enough, they do offer one key on ear product in the sub-$200 price category.
 The SoundLink Wireless offers classic Bose quality with new enhancements, and is one of the most affordable Bose products on the market.
 For the money you get a durable and well constructed product with legendary sound that has made Bose a household name.

-Available from Bose for Check on Amazon
+Available from Bose for

 - Brilliant Bose sound.
 Bose is known for sound quality, and the SoundLink Wireless do not disappoint.
 We would put these up against our top overall pick: the V-MODA Crossfade wireless, any day of the week.
 The real test of quality comes at medium to low volumes.
 Music and audio comes through crystal clear at all tones, not a simple feat to achieve.
 Bass is deep and rumbling, while treble is precise without being biting.
 There’s a real difference in sound quality that Bose brings to the table, and unless you’ve experienced their products before it’s hard to explain.